 Rotary unites leaders from continents, cultures and occupations to exchange ideas and take action to meet the needs of communities around the world.
 Rotary’s more than 34,000 clubs undertake service initiatives to overcome challenges facing their local communities and partner with clubs from around the world to help improve international communities.

 Rotary is made up of three parts: our clubs, Rotary International, and The Rotary Foundation.
 Together, we work to make lasting change in our communities and around the world.

-Your contact information will only be known and used by RHR.
-We will NEVER sell or rent your information to anyone.
+Your contact information will be known and used by RHR only.

 We will NEVER sell or rent your information.